 Has hard-to-remove Char-Broil marketing sticker

 - 20-inch diameter cooking surface (327 square inches)

 - 113 square inches of additional cooking space (warming rack)

-- Top vent cap is cast iron, bottom vent is plastic
+- The top vent cap is cast iron, the bottom vent is plastic

 - Vents are numbered for a visual cue